 Kiki joined GOSH Charity in 2012.
-As Director of Impact & Grants, she is responsible for working with the hospital to agree priorities for charitable funding.
+As Director of Impact & Charitable Programmes, she is responsible for working with the hospital to agree priorities for charitable funding.
 This includes developing the charity research strategy, together with the hospital and the UCL Great Ormond Street Institute of Child Health.

 Kiki’s team is responsible for grant management and funding, impact evaluation, and grant communications.
 She completed her undergraduate degree at Monash University, then completed her PhD at the Ludwig Institute for Cancer Research at Melbourne University.

 She moved to the UK to take up a Cancer Research UK-funded post-doc at the Weatherall Institute of Molecular Medicine in Oxford.
 Kiki then joined Breakthrough Breast Cancer in 2005, where she was Head of Research Strategy and Funding.
 Kiki is a Trustee of NHS Charities Together.

 Director of Fundraising

 Liz is responsible for leading GOSH Charity’s fundraising strategy across all its functions, including individual giving, retail, community fundraising, special events, philanthropy, and corporate partnerships.

 As a trustee of the Chartered Institute of Fundraising and Chair of the Standards Advisory Board, she is a well-known face in the fundraising community.
 Liz joined GOSH Charity after holding a number of senior roles in the charity sector.
 She was Director of Fundraising at both Teenage Cancer Trust and Battersea Dogs & Cats Home, after heading the Direct Marketing team at British Red Cross, as well as holding marketing roles at Sense and Plan UK.

 Liz has been a professional fundraiser for over 20 years and is also a Trustee of People’s Postcode Lottery’s Care, Support & Children’s trusts.
 Liz is committed to growing and diversifying income to help deliver the greatest possible impact for seriously ill children cared for at GOSH.

 Director of Finances & Resources

-Bill has over 25 years’ experience in both the commercial and charity sector and leads several of the charity’s operational functions including finance, people, technology and governance.
+Bill has nearly 30 years’ experience in the public, commercial and charity sector and leads the charity’s finance, people, technology and corporate services (including governance) functions.